 After 30 minutes have passed, participants whose selected lotteries had still not been played learn the outcome of the lottery.
 We then perform some control tasks: risk aversion elicitation is done using the BRET method (Crosetto and Filippin, 2013).
-We measure ambiguity aversion
+We measure ambiguity aversion using the standard two-urn choice problem of Ellsberg.
+However, as we want to elicit ambiguity aversion for different likelihoods of winning the prize, we use a risky urn that contains 10 balls numbered from 1 to 10, and an ambiguous urn that also contains 10 balls but where any ball can take any value between 1 and 10.
+The winning numbers in each of the three decision problems are: 1, 1 to 5 and 1 to 9.
+This is a standard method used to elicit ambiguity aversion with

-11In an on-line experiment, the possibility of being distracted by external stimuli is increased as we cannot control the environment to the same extent as in a lab experiment.
+10In an on-line experiment, the possibility of being distracted by external stimuli is increased as we cannot control the environment to the same extent as in a lab experiment.
 We, therefore, choose to make this information more salient to participants at all times, so that the feeling of unresolved uncertainty is felt more strongly throught the experiment.

-12This is done to control for possible order effects.
+11This is done to control for possible order effects.